記事内にプロモーションを含むことがあります

 Since I set the focal length to a long value as the default setting, I think I will not inadvertently model in a viewport with a short focal length.

-Once you have customized Blender to your liking, the next step is to actually operate Blender.
+Once you have customized Blender to your liking, the next step is to operate Blender.

 Toha